jsardo/cppbach/README.md

 C. P. P. Bach

-is an algrotihmic music composer written in C++
+is an algorithmic music composer written in C++